cmugpi/cmugpi.github.io/topics/terminal-usage/environment-afs/index.md

 In practice, you will almost always want to use `export` when setting variables.

 ### Accessing Variables

+It helps to be able to check and print the value of environment variables!
+To access to contents of a variable, you have to use the `$` operator.

 {% highlight bash %}
 # get the value of my_variable and print it